Programie/AlbumShowcase/README.md

 # Album Showcase

-**Note: This software is in an early development stage and not ready for production yet!**
+**Note: This software is currently in beta stage!
+It may eat the Internet.**

 ## What is it?